deeprjs/deepr/README.md

 ### Parameters

 When executing a method, it is often useful to pass some parameters.
-Here's how it works:
+Here is how you can do that:

 ```json
 {